Silvan-M/ElevatingEfficiency/README.md

 - [Project Report](downloads/Elevating-Efficiency-Report.pdf)

 ## Installation
+First, clone the repository to your local machine.
+Then navigate inside the directory of the project using the terminal.

-One can install the package by running the following command in the terminal (depending on the python installation, you might need to use pip3 instead of pip):
+Subsequently, one can install the package by running the following command in the terminal (depending on the python installation, you might need to use pip3 instead of pip):

 ```bash
 pip install -r requirements.txt